jgraph/drawio-integration/README.md

 In some cases, additional steps may be required to check for a draft state or to export the diagram as an image. <a href="https://support.draw.io/pages/viewpage.action?pageId=8945851" target="_blank">Here</a> is a simple embedding walk-through.
 Special messages are available in the protocol to show draft states or a template dialog.

-Fonts, colors, default styles, libraries, CSS and more can be configured to match the environment and style of the host application.
+Fonts, colors, default styles, libraries, CSS and more can be configured to match the environment and style of the host application by using the configure=1 URL parameter.
 See <a href="http://jgraph.github.io/drawio-html5/localstorage-svg.html#default" target="_blank">localstorage-svg.html</a>.

 The following examples are available: